Effective: January 1, 2023

 - Apply for financial aid

-- Create a student account, including a student portal, LMS or other accounts
+- Create a student account, including a student portal, LMS or other account

 - Order or purchase educational or other products and services